koskath/arete2/course_content/ML/md_files/Lecture11/lecture_11_slide_13_bidirectional-lstm-blstm.md

 # Slide 13 of Lecture 11 contains information about the Bidirectional LSTM (BLSTM).

-• Bidirectional LSTM a type of RNN
-• Built to improve unidirectional LSTM.
-• Designed for speech recognition.
-• Combines outputs from side-by-side networks to predict next time step of a sequence having both past and future related information.
-• Usage Scenarios
-• When a coherent set of information is present (learning problems).
-• Works well for sequence prediction.
-13
+This slide introduces the bidirectional LSTM as an RNN variant built to improve on its unidirectional counterpart, originally designed for tasks such as speech recognition.
+A BLSTM combines the outputs from parallel networks that process the sequence in both directions, enabling the prediction of the next time step using information from both past and future context.
+It is particularly useful when the learning problem presents coherent contextual information and when sequence prediction performance is paramount, which is why slide 13 highlights these usage scenarios.